-If one insists on size control for all eta{12} , the scope for power improvements relative to the long model t-test is theoretically limited.
-21 For example, at the 5%-level, the maximal theoretically possible power improvement over the long model two-sided t-test is 12.5 percentage points.
-Section 4.2 proposes a nearly optimal test that comes close to achieving the maximal power gain at a priori likely values of the interaction, while controlling size for all values of the interaction.
-In Appendix A.6, we show that a Bonferroni-style correction after model selection leads to local power improvements for a range of positive values of the interaction.
+If one insists on size control for all β{12} , the scope for power improvements relative to the long model t-test is theoretically limited.21 For example, at the 5% level, the maximal theoretically possible power improvement over the long model two-sided t-test is 12.5 percentage points.
+Section IVB proposes a nearly optimal test that comes close to achieving the maximal power gain at a priori likely values of the interaction, while controlling size for all values of the interaction.
+In appendix A.6, we show that a Bonferroni-style correction after model selection leads to local power improvements for a range of positive values of the interaction.

 The limited scope for power improvements relative to the long model t-test motivates relaxing the uniform size control requirement and imposing additional restrictions on β{12} .
-An extreme example is the short model t-test, which can improve power relative to long model t-test by much more than 12.5%, but only controls size under the restrictive assumption that $\beta{12}=0$.
-In Section
+An extreme example is the short model t-test, which can improve power relative to long model t-test by much more than 12.5%, but controls size only under the restrictive assumption that $\beta{12} = 0$.
+In section IVC, we explore an intermediate approach that restricts the magnitude of β{12} , which is often more realistic than assuming that β{12} is exactly equal to zero.